HR-Williams/discussion-forum/README.md

 ## Description

-This is a project for Epicodus to practice new skills in Redux Fundamentals.
+This is a project for Epicodus to practice new skills in React with Redux.
 This app allows users to post to a forum, view all the posts, and upvote and downvote posts.
 The Forum automatically displays posts sorted from highest upvotes to lowest upvotes.
 The List automatically reorders as the votes change.

 ![Component Diagram](/images/Components.png)